 Water is received through precipitation, runoff from adjacent uplands, groundwater discharge, and, rarely, stream inflow.
 Water levels are greatly influenced by precipitation rates and runoff from upland sites.
 Water leaves the site primarily through runoff, evapotranspiration, and groundwater recharge.
-Subsurface outflow may occur because of the water perched on the bedrock.
+Permeability of these sites range from slow to moderately rapid.
+Hydrologic group is A/D.